 Building An Oyster Reef

-The Oyster Recovery Partnership has successfully joined together state and federal agencies, scientists, industry, and conservation organizations toward the common goal of oyster restoration.
+The Oyster Recovery Partnership works with state and federal agencies, scientists, industry, and conservation organizations toward the common goal of oyster restoration.
 Evidenced by spat on shell production numbers in recent years, ORP is leading the way to a viable future for the Chesapeake Bay’s oyster population.
-The following are common steps that we apply to rehabilitating an oyster reef:
+Here how we rehabilitate an oyster reef:

 Step 1: Select the proper site.

-Each year Maryland oyster restoration partners convene and review the most recent scientific papers, modeling, and field data, including bottom topography, currents, sediment rates, salinity levels and historical bar locations, to select the oyster reefs that have the greatest likelihood for recovery success.
-Over the last several years, efforts have focused on rehabilitating reefs in targeted tributaries, including Harris Creek and Little Choptank River.
+Each year Maryland oyster restoration partners review recent scientific papers, modeling, and field data, including bottom topography, currents, sediment rates, salinity levels and historical bar locations, to select oyster reefs that will have the greatest likelihood for recovery success.
+Over the last several years, efforts have focused on rehabilitating reefs in Harris Creek and the Little Choptank River.

 Step 2: Conduct oyster bar surveys.

 Using sonar, bottom mapping is conducted on historic oyster bars by NOAA and Maryland Geological Survey (MGS) to locate areas of exposed shell or lightly covered shell deposits on the river bottom to identify areas least impacted by silt and sediment.